 The survey included the 150 most populated cities (often an important factor for singles) in the country, and at least two of the most populated cities within every US state.
 In addition to job opportunities they looked at monthly average starting salary, unemployment, automation risk, employment growth and housing affordability.
 The five that came out on top were Colorado Springs (Colorado), San Francisco (California), Orlando (Florida), Columbia (Maryland) and Scottsdale (Arizona).

 If you’re going to up sticks and move to the USA as a single person, you need to know that you will be able to support your move and your new life on your salary alone.
-The current average salary across the whole USA is $80,656, just slightly less than double the average salary in the UK, which is £35,423.
-The average monthly salary in the USA (after tax) is $3,041.
-In the UK, this is considerably lower at £1,788.
-As of the start of 2019, here are the average salaries in some of the USA’s most popular locations with singles:
+The current average salary across the whole USA is $82,268 (£59,017).
+In comparison, the average salary in the UK is £38,600.
+As of the start of 2021, here are the average salaries in some of the USA’s most popular locations with singles:

 6. Cost of living